Michelle Stamboulellis

 To check your voter registration information, please contact the Clerk’s Office, or check the Michigan Voter Information Center at vote.michigan.gov

-Dexter Township is looking for Election Workers for the 2022 Primary Election Day and 2022 General Election Day.
+Dexter Township is always seeking Election Workers.
+This year we will have three elections – Presidential Primary, Primary and General.
 We are seeking dependable, hard-working people with a positive personality to assist with elections at our local polling places.

 Election workers are the Most Valuable players of our democracy, ensuring free and fair elections for all.
 Serving as an election worker is a paid position and all election workers are trained on proper protocols.